The Best Pineapple Smoothie Recipe is easy, delicious and awesome? Two ingredients (frozen pineapple and almond milk) and easy to whip up! Yes!

 Sitting in the sun sipping this pineapple smoothie recipe is amazing.
 And it is kid friendly too!
 If you have smoothies often, consider these glass straws.
 How awesome!

-Although, as the weather starts changing, I am looking forward in the next few months to making some of my delicious soups and finding new favorites.
+Although, as the weather starts changing, I am looking forward to the next few months to making some of my delicious soups and finding new favorites.

 Do you have a favorite smoothie recipe?
 Do you have a favorite recipe using pineapple?